First steps with the BillPro API

 How to use the API token

 The BillPro API is a REST API, so you should send your requests using the HTTPS protocol.
-To authorise your requests, in the Authorization
+To authorise your requests, send the Authorization

 --header 'Authorization: Bearer {api_token}' \